 General local elections take place in British Columbia are on October 20, 2018.
 Local governments can play an important role in poverty reduction as they work with and lobby other levels of government.
-BC Poverty Reduction Coalition members are taking action.
+BC Poverty Reduction Coalition members and supporters are taking action.
 Watch this space for toolkits, all candidates meetings and campaigns targeted at the local government elections.

 #AllOnBoard stands for affordable and accessible transit based on income in Metro Vancouver to ensure our communities can access public transit to live, work and thrive.
 We advocate for:

 - Free transit for all children and youth 0-18

 - Sliding scale monthly pass system based on income

 We also advocate for a social justice and poverty reduction mandate for Translink, non-stigmatizing affordability measures, fare evasion fines to be unlinked from ICBC and infrastructure expansion.

 Kelowna and Lake Country All-Candidates Forum on Poverty and Early Childhood Development

 Rutland Centennial Hall, 180 Rutland Rd N, Kelowna

 Public opinion polling shows that British Columbians believe poverty is one of the most important issues needing to be addressed in this province.
 This forum is an opportunity for candidates to let constituents know how they plan to address poverty and early childhood development at the local level.